 Standard Poodles need between one a half cups and three cups of food a day.
 A high-quality dry kibble will be sufficient for this breed.

-Be careful not to give these dogs too many extra treats as they can easily overindulge, leading to obesity, causing significant health problems.
+Be careful not to give these dogs too many extra treats as they can easily overindulge, leading to obesity, and causing significant health problems.

-This can be hard to do with Poodles, as they have incredibly soulful eyes, which makes them excellent at begging, leading many a Poodle owner to hand over leftovers, table scraps and treats to their dog.
+This can be hard to do with Poodles, as they have incredibly soulful eyes, which makes them excellent at begging, leading many a Poodle owner to hand over leftovers, table scraps, and treats to their dog.